-2.1 The stochastic model
+2.1 The Stochastic Model.
 The stochastic model of the calyx of Held contains two compartments.
-The presynaptic compartment, where vesicular glutamate release occurs after arrival of an action potential, contains six factors which have impact on the release: depletion of readily releasable vesicle pools (RRVPs) (von Gersdorff et al., 1997; Wu and Borst, 1999; Schneggenburger et al., 1999), passive and activity-dependent vesicle pool replenishment (Wong et al., 2003; Wu et al., 2005), inactivation (Forsythe et al., 1998) and facilitation of voltage-gated calcium channels (Borst and Sakmann, 1998; Cuttle et al., 1998), and activation of presynaptic metabotropic glutamate receptors (mGluRs) (Takahashi et al., 1996; Faas et al., 2002; Billups et al., 2005) which leads to suppression of calcium currents.
-In the postsynaptic compartment, the electrical current response to glutamate release is generated by α -amino-3-hydroxy-5-methyl-4-isoxazole-proprionic acid (AMPA) receptors which desensitise following the binding of glutamate (Trussell et al., 1993; Wong et al., 2003).
-These components are modelled as follows.
+The presynaptic compartment, where vesicular glutamate release occurs after arrival of an action potential, contains six factors that have impact on the release: depletion of readily releasable vesicle pools (RRVPs) (von Gersdorff, Schneggenburger, Weis, & Neher, 1997; Wu & Borst, 1999; Schneggenburger, Meyer, & Neher, 1999), passive and activity-dependent vesicle pool replenishment (Wong et al., 2003; Wu, Xu, Wu, & Wu, 2005), inactivation (Forsythe, Tsujimoto, Barnes-Davies, Cuttle, & Takahashi, 1998) and facilitation of voltage-gated calcium channels (Borst & Sakmann, 1998; Cuttle, Tsujimoto, Forsythe, & Takahashi, 1998), and activation of presynaptic metabotropic glutamate receptors (mGluRs) (Takahashi, Forsythe, Tsujimoto, Barnew-Davies, & Onodera, 1996; Faas, Adwanikar, Gereau, & Saggau, 2002; Billups et al., 2005) which leads to suppression of calcium currents.
+In the postsynaptic compartment, the electrical current response to glutamate release is generated by α -amino-3-hydroxy-5-methyl-4-isoxazole-proprionic acid (AMPA) receptors, which desensitize following the binding of glutamate (Trussell, Zhang, & Raman, 1993; Wong et al., 2003).
+These components are modeled as follows.

-The presynaptic compartment is assumed to contain an effectively infinite reserve vesicle pool and N = 550small RRVPs, each of which initially contains the maximum number of $n_T = 5$ vesicles (Schneggenburger et al., 1999; Wu and Borst, 1999; Lange et al., 2003).
-The RRVPs, if they contain less than the maximum number of vesicles, are replenished from the reserve pool at a constant rate r_p .
+The presynaptic compartment is assumed to contain an effectively infinite reserve vesicle pool and N = 550 small RRVPs, each of which initially contains the maximum number of $n_T = 5$ vesicles (Schneggenburger et al., 1999; Wu & Borst, 1999; Lange, de Roos, & Borst, 2003).
+The RRVPs, if they contain fewer than the maximum number of vesicles, are replenished from the reserve pool at a constant rate r_p .
 Upon arrival of a presynaptic action potential (AP) at time t, the replenishment of RRVPs is enhanced by a constant rate r_e for a short time (assumed instantaneous with the AP).
 The rates of vesicle recycling, r_p and r_e , together with vesicle release probability $p_j(t)$, determine the probability that a new vesicle will enter or leave the RRVP in a small time interval Δt .

 Physiological experiments show that different release sites behave similarly during intense stimulation (Lange et al., 2003).
-For simplicity the model assumes a uniform release probability for all vesicles which depends on the presynaptic calcium concentration that mediates release, $[Ca^{2+}]i$ (microdomain around release sites, on the order of 10-25 μM (Schneggenburger and Neher, 2000; Schneggenburger and Forsythe, 2006)) according to a power law (Lou et al., 2005), where k is a scaling factor that relates $[Ca^{2+}]i$ to the release rate of readily releasable vesicles.
-Classically, the release rate is described as increasing with the fourth power of presynaptic calcium (Dodge and Rahamimoff, 1967).
+For simplicity, the model assumes a uniform release probability for all vesicles, which depends on the presynaptic calcium concentration that mediates release, $[Ca^{2+}]i$ -microdomain around release sites, on the order of 10-25 μM where k is a scaling factor that relates $[Ca^{2+}]i$ to the release rate of readily releasable vesicles.
+Classically, the release rate is described as increasing with the fourth power of presynaptic calcium (Dodge & Rahamimoff, 1967).